kallaballa/FractalDive/README.md

 Note: While i think this code might by very interesting to a lot of people, this is strictly an educational fun-project.
+It also is still a work-in-progress and in some respects not optimal.

 This is an attempt at implementing a highly optimized realtime mandelbrot fractal zoom in a highly platform independent fashion using modern C++.
 I started this project because I have a tattoo of the formular for the mandebrot set on my left arm and people kept asking what it is - so instead of describing it in my own words, every time, i decided to write this demo.
 At the prospect of optimizing javascript code (and fighting its nature) i decided to write in C++ and bow to the power of llvm by using emscripten :).
 And hey, If I'm writing it in C++ why not have it run on a bunch of platforms? :D

-My most important guideline is a quick and nice out-of-box experience.
+My most important guideline is a quick and nice out-of-box experience and therefore I implemented (a rather naive) automatic scaling of the zoom depth.
 Depending on platform capabilities a number of optional features is available, the most important being: threading, auto vectorization, fixed/floating point.

 List of tested platforms are:
 - Many kinds of browsers on mobile and desktop.